Why Every Government Needs a Data Dictionary

 Where do agencies struggle to align data definitions today?

-A problem-driven approach ensures the government data dictionary stays relevant and useful to real users.
+A problem-driven approach ensures the government data dictionary remains relevant and useful to real users.

-Next, catalog the main data sources used across government.
+Next, catalog the primary data sources used across government.
 This may include operational systems, data warehouses, reporting platforms, and open data repositories.

 For each source, identify the key data elements that matter for cross-agency use.
 These may include fields, variables, or attributes that are commonly reused or shared.

-This step often reveals duplication and inconsistency, which is a useful insight rather than a failure.
+This step often uncovers duplication and inconsistency, which is a valuable insight rather than a failure.
 The goal is to make differences visible so they can be addressed.

-For each data element in the government data dictionary, clear and consistent documentation is essential.
+For each data element in the government data dictionary, clear and consistent documentation is vital.
 At a minimum, this should include:

 A unique name used in systems